JohannesSetiawan/UserDataAPI/README.md

 ## Integration Testing

 There's a Postman Collection and Environtment that you can access [here](https://drive.google.com/drive/folders/1C2UkoLcXgA2v1CmOanqunQBez-a5UXCP?usp=sharing) to test this API.
-Make sure to use the environtment before you run the collection.
+Most of the HTTP calls have their own testing script.
+Make sure to use the environment before you run the collection.

 ## API Documentation